m-cahill/tunix-rt/docs/M36_KAGGLE_RUN.md

 | `MAX_STEPS` | `100` | From config file |
 | `BATCH_SIZE` | `2` | Reduced for 2B model memory |

+**Notes:**
-**Note:** We use `google/gemma-2b` with `revision: "flax"` because the Flax weights are on a separate branch.
+- We use `google/gemma-2b` with `revision: "flax"` because the Flax weights are on a separate branch.
 The default branch doesn't have Flax weights.
 See [HF discussion](https://huggingface.co/google/gemma-2b/discussions/16).
-Requires HuggingFace authentication (add `HF_TOKEN` secret).
+- Requires HuggingFace authentication (add `HF_TOKEN` secret).
+- The notebook uses `run_train_jax.py` (launcher) instead of `train_jax.py` directly to ensure XLA memory environment variables are set before JAX imports.

 Modify these in Cell 6 (Configuration) if needed.